srinivasyadav18/xapian-gsoc-plan/proposal.rst

         1. Using channels one could use for-range construct.

-        for i := range container.Iter(){
+        for i := range doc.terms(){
-          i.GetData() // methods to get information from the iterator at that position.
+          i.GetTerm() // methods to get term from the iterator at that position.
         }
+	(sample code how channels are used for iteration with for-range construct https://github.com/srinivasyadav18/xapian-gsoc-plan/blob/master/go.i#L43)
         2. Using methods such as Iter.Next() as used in Go lang standard library (Container List https://golang.org/pkg/container/list/).

         Both standard method /* for iter.Next(){ ... code } */ and /* for-range construct would be made available for user